-Our originals are not constrained by aiming for any genre, so they might sound to someone like anything from Americana to Indie-folk, roots-soul, Appalachian, country-folk, folk-rock, or whatever.
+Our originals are not constrained by aiming for any genre, so they might sound to someone like anything from Americana to Indie-folk/rock, roots-rock, Appalachian, old-country-folk, or whatever.
 It’s not easy for us to say exactly which of the multitude of creative genre names we’d call any of our originals; we’d be interested to know what you’d call it!
 However, our albums can delve into more genres than live performances because as a duo we’ll just have two acoustic instruments when playing live.
 When we record our albums, we have a houseful of instruments including pots and pans or electric guitars that we might lay down multiple tracks with.

 We are self-taught and our style is gleaned from any genre we’ve ever liked…and we like a LOT of genres.
 It might not make a perfect fit into a pure genre box, but we are not playing music in a way to purposely preserve a traditional style (some people are doing that and we respect what they’re doing and how they play).
 Instead, we like to experiment and see how our style evolves with our tastes.

-We want to mention the pleasurable genre of bluegrass here because many people who don’t know the difference between bluegrass and old-time might think that we play bluegrass if they’ve heard us at a farmers market.
+We want to mention the genre of bluegrass here because many people who don’t know the difference between bluegrass and old-time might think that we play bluegrass if they’ve heard us playing mountain music at a farmers market.
 We’ve encountered many people who will call music bluegrass just because it has a fiddle or banjo.
-We enjoy listening to some bluegrass music, but that isn’t what we’d call what we play.
+We enjoy listening to some bluegrass, but that is not what we (or bluegrass fans) would call what we play.
 It’s when we play old-time or Celtic that people might mistakenly call it bluegrass.
 There is overlap in some of the tunes and songs played by old-time musicians and bluegrass musicians since bluegrass grew out of old-time.
 The more you listen to either genre, the more you can tell the difference.